 Needless to say its not generally pro lifers going into minority neighborhoods and doing the hard sell on having a IUD installed in minority women or concerned about those various shades of non white folks making so many babies abroad.

-In the end it appears English from Harvard University and her M.A.T. from Brown University does not prevent folks from imagining crazy things.
+In the end it appears a English from Harvard University and her M.A.T. from Brown University does not prevent folks from imagining crazy things.

 Governor Bobby Jindal Signs First Amendment Trashing Gun Rights Bill